Planning for the future can be overwhelming when you don’t know where to start.

 - Do some online browsing of job profiles, prospects.ac.uk/job-profiles is a great place to start.

-- If you are over-whelmed you can do this planning tool, Prospects Career Planner, to get suggestions of job profiles that match your skills and interests.
+- If you are over-whelmed, you can complete this planning tool, Prospects Career Planner, to get suggestions of job profiles that match your skills and interests.
 Treat this as a starting point.
 Or start with your degree title to get related job suggestions

 - You can book an appointment with a careers consultant to discuss any of the above.
 It’s a great way to get advice on a practical next step